fbpx

 Share

-NOTICE — Our Patient Directed Lab Testing (formerly called Wellness Blood Screenings), is done on HealthyLife Fridays.
-HealthyLife Fridays are held on the 3rd Friday of each month at the hospital’s Primary Care clinic – in downtown Sheridan at 61 South Gould Street.
+NOTICE — Our patient-directed lab testing (formerly called Wellness Blood Screenings) is done on Healthelife Fridays – the third Friday of each month at the hospital’s Primary Care Clinic in downtown Sheridan at 61 South Gould Street.

 Click the box below to schedule your appointment for one of our upcoming HealtheLife Fridays: